 Homepage

-Update: In January 2026 I will be joining Oxford University as an Associate Professor with a Tutorial Fellowship at St Anne’s College.
-I’ll be part of the Oxford Robotics Institute, where my lab will focus on Human Enhancing and Augmenting Techology.
+I am an Associate Professor in the Oxford University Department of Engineering Science, with a Tutorial Fellowship at St Anne’s College.
+I’m part of the Oxford Robotics Institute, where I lead the Human Enhancing and Augmenting Technology (HEAT) Lab.

-I am currently a Postdoctoral Fellow at the Harvard Move Lab, where I am supervised by Prof. Conor Walsh and Prof. Lou Awad.
-My research is focused on the application of functional electrical stimulation for ankle rehabilitation post-stroke.
+Prior to joining Oxford, I was a Postdoctoral Fellow at the Harvard Move Lab, where I was supervised by Prof. Conor Walsh and Prof. Lou Awad.
+My research there focused on the application of functional electrical stimulation for ankle rehabilitation post-stroke.

 I received an MEng degree in Engineering from the University of Cambridge in 2019, where my final year project investigated Wearable Muscle Activity Sensors under the supervision of Prof. George Malliaras.